miriamposner/wireshark/wireshark.md

 WARNING: this file will get big FAST, so start and stop the capture within a few seconds!

-OK, want to see what someone could see if they sniffed packets on your network?
+OK, want to see what someone could see if they sniffed packets on our network?
 It\'s easy to capture packets!

 Click on the blue sharkfin at the top left of the Wireshark interface.